-I recently read a quote by Bill Eliff, which got my attention because it’s something I’ve found to be true.
-It concerns our weaknesses.
+I read a quote by Bill Eliff, which got my attention because it’s something I’ve found to be true.
+It concerns our weaknesses and what we can learn from them.
 On this issue, Pastor Eliff wrote:

 “My spouse’s weaknesses are not hindrances.
 Instead, they’re the doorways to spiritual growth.”